On the left, the memory drawing Prompt (Corot’s Shepherd Under the Trees). On the right, the memory drawing of it.

 There is no doubt that having a trained visual memory is a great benefit for representational artists.
 This website exists to reinforce that statement.
 Proof, however, is best experienced personally and so this article begins an extended series of memory drawing Prompts.
 If you choose to participate you’ll discover not only how important your visual memory is, you will also see why training it is necessary.

 What are Memory Drawing Prompts?

-The images used will mostly be landscape paintings or photographs.
+The images used are mostly landscape and still life paintings, and simple photographs.
 Using landscapes will help you to avoid reliance on previous knowledge of the subject and/or a formula for drawing it.

 Is this a Course?

 In a word, no. But this, over here, is a course.
 Getting you into that course is really the bigger picture of these Prompts.
 When you see all that you fail to remember while making use of these memory drawing Prompts you’ll understand why you’d want to take the course.

 Also missing from the series of Prompts is progression.
 Their difficulty does not change in any intentional way, unlike the progressive exercises which are given in the Memory Drawing course.

 Nevertheless, other than what you’re reading now and the 3 Days of Memory Drawing call to action at the bottom of the Prompts, they will not be an overt sales tool.
 You’re free to make use of them, for free, for as long as they’re online.